ChickenProp/chickenprop.github.com/tests/math.md

     $foo - $bar.

 For that matter, sometimes I want to use currency in text, like $3 - $1.
-As you can see, that either does or doesn't work.
-Backslashes should definitely work: \$3 - \$1.
+But that doesn't work.
+Backslashes work, but they need to be doubled up for markdown: \\$3 - \\$1.